supervisely-ecosystem/import-wizard-docs/converter_docs/images/coco.md

 # Overview

-This converter allows to import images with annotations in [COCO](https://cocodataset.org/#home) format.
+This converter allows to import images with annotations in <a href="https://cocodataset.org/#home" target="_blank">COCO</a> format.
 COCO format has all annotations in one `.json` file, usually named `instances.json`.

 Supervisely supports the following annotation types: instances, keypoints, captions.